 Dimas Sanchez began playing percussion and drum set in Puerto Rico, where he was born.
 He started playing salsa music professionally at age 14 playing.
 Later on, other influences like Jazz, Brazilian, Afro-Cuban and Puerto Rican folkloric music started shaping his musical taste.

 He has studied with Tony Sanchez, Angel "Cachete" Maldonado , Keith Copeland , and Ignacio Berroa.
-Some of the instruments he focuses on include drum set, shekere, bongo, timbales, congas, bomba barrels, djembe, plena pandereros and other world percussion.
+Some of the instruments he focuses on include drum set, shekere, bongo, timbales, congas, bomba barrels, djembe, plena panderos and other world percussion.

 His musical experience includes styles such as: Jazz, Bomba, Plena, Salsa, Samba, Bossa Nova, Blues, Rock, and Latin Jazz.
 In Puerto Rico, he has performed with luminaries David Sanchez, John Benitez, Richie Flores, Juancito Torres, Angel “Cachete” Maldonado Hector Veneros, Anthony Carrillo, Edsel Gomez, Jimmy Rivera, Rolando Morales (percussionist for The Lion King), and artists Lunna, Marisol Calero, Olga Guillot, and Lucecita Benitez.
 He also has had the opportunity to perform with the “Taller de Jazz Don Pedro” where he learned to play Jazz.
 In 1985, he began playing with the premier bomba and plena group "La Familia Cepeda".
-With the Cepeda ensemble he learned the best of Afro-Puerto Rican rhythms, and travelled to Spain, New York, and Guadelupe where the ensemble shared the stage with Irakere and Ray Barretto.
+With the Cepeda ensemble he learned the best of Afro-Puerto Rican rhythms, and traveled to Spain, New York, and Guadelupe where the ensemble shared the stage with Irakere, Xalam and Ray Barretto.

 Among the international festivals at which Dimas has performed are Mundo Latino (Paris), SunFest (West Palm Beach), Clearwater Jazz Festival, Toros y Salsa (Dax, France), Folkloric Festival (Palma de Mallorca), Cultural Festival in Guadelupe, and many others.